 Fisher-Onar is the author of a forthcoming book, Contesting Pluralism(s): Islam, Liberalism and Nationalism in Turkey, with Cambridge University Press and lead editor of the volume, Istanbul: Living With Difference in a Global City (co-edited with Susan C. Pearce and E. Fuat Keyman).

-Fisher-Onar regularly speaks at policy fora like Brookings, Carnegie, and the German Marshall Fund (GMF) where she has served as a Ronald Asmus Fellow, Transatlantic Academy Fellow, and Non-Residential Fellow.
-She also contributes frequent commentary to platforms like the Washington Post, Foreign Affairs, the Guardian, and OpenDemocracy.
-Her teaching and scholarship emanates from the analytical, but also normative and practical question: "How to better live together in diversity?"
+Fisher-Onar speaks often at policy fora like Brookings, Carnegie, and the German Marshall Fund (GMF) where she has served as a Ronald Asmus Fellow, Transatlantic Academy Fellow, and Non-Residential Fellow.
+She also contributes commentary to platforms like the Washington Post, Foreign Affairs, the Guardian, and OpenDemocracy.

 - Master in International Affairs (MIA), Johns Hopkins University School of Advanced International Studies

 Deborah Gerner Award, Women's Caucus for International Studies, International Studies Association (ISA), 2017

 Transatlantic Academy, Residential Fellowship on "Religion and the Liberal Order" German Marshall Fund of the United States (GMF), 2014-5

 - Contesting Pluralism(s): Islam, Liberalism and Nationalism in Turkey, Cambridge University Press, forthcoming.